Senior Learning Pathways

 Year 13 is an important year both academically and in terms of social development.
 The girls are encouraged to take advantage of the many leadership and role-modelling opportunities provided within the school community and to show a sense of school service.
 The ability to be organised, resilient and self-responsible is paramount.
 Academically, it is a year that should be seen as an immediate preparation for university, study in a tertiary institution or employment.
 By the beginning of the year each girl should have some idea of her career path and some goals must be established to help her achieve this end.
 Her subject choices for the year are extremely important.
 There are no compulsory subjects, so each girl chooses five subjects from the list of those available.
 Selecting subjects that she enjoys and has success in are key priorities for subject selection.

 Students who complete the first year of the IB Diploma are able to change to NCEA Level 3 if there are satisfactory reasons for the change.
 It is not possible to go from NCEA Level 2 to the final year of the IB Diploma in Year 13.

-Parents and/or students should take the opportunity to discuss proposed courses with the Deputy Principal Teaching and Learning, Ms Jennie Nairn, or the Careers Advisor, Ms Anne Archer, if there are any questions or concerns that need to be answered.
-Girls should make provisional subject choices for next year on the form provided and hand it in to Ms Nairn by the stated date.
+Parents and/or students should take the opportunity to discuss proposed courses with the Head of the Senior School, Ms Sian Evans, or the Deputy Head of Senior School, Mr Grant Belcher, if there are any questions or concerns that need to be answered.
+Girls should make provisional subject choices for next year on the form provided and hand it in to Ms Sian Evans by the stated date.